Skip to main content

 • Grains, including oatmeal, brown rice, and wheat bread

-In addition to modifying your diet, talk with your healthcare provider about medications that you’re taking.
+In addition to modifying your diet, talk with your healthcare team about medications you’re taking.
 You may need to stop taking certain medications for a period of time before and after your procedure.

 1 day before the procedure